Using the NIL

 Bringing things up

 Turn on the lights.
 The light switch is just inside the door on the right as you enter the NIL.
 As you face the light switch, the top left button (4) turns the lights fully on.
 The bottom left button (1) makes them as dim as possible without turning them off.
 The top right button (OFF), unsurprisingly, turns the lights off.Turn on the demonstration machine.
-The NIL is most easily controlled from the machine on the desk at the back of the Lab.
-It is a Raspberry Pi, so if it is not already running all you need to do is plug it in and it will boot.
-The power supply is just a mobile 'phone charger.
-You might have to switch on its monitor (middle button below the screen).
+The NIL is most easily controlled from the machine on the desk at the back of the Lab, an Apple iMac called persephone.
+It is usually left screen-locked with all the necessary windows open, so you probably just need to wake it up.
+The user for under which all the demos reside is imaginatively called demo.

 Switch on the projectors.
 The projectors that display the stereoscopic images on the screen need to be switched on, and this is done using a web browser.

-Bring up the Chromium web browser by clicking the icon towards the bottom left of the Raspberry Pi GUI.
+Bring up the Safari web browser, if it is not already running by clicking the icon on the Dock, the icon bar at the bottom of the GUI.

-You will be presented with the web interface to the left projector.
-Login (the credentials are available separately) and click the ON button near the top of the interface.
+Under Favourites, choose Left projector and you will be presented with the web interface to the left projector.
+If necessary, login (the credentials are available separately) and click the ON button near the top of the interface.

 Repeat this procedure for the right projector.